thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 The Client ID claim represents the Partition ID of the caller.
 It is a signed integer whereby negative values represent callers from the NSPE and where positive IDs represent callers from the SPE.
 The value 0 is not permitted.
-The full definition of a Partition ID is provided by the PSA Firmware Framework
+For a definition of the Partition ID, see the PSA Firmware Framework {{PSA-FF}}.
-{{PSA-FF}}.

-It is essential that this claim is checked in the verification process to ensure that a security domain cannot spoof a report from another security domain.
+It is essential that this claim is checked in the verification process to ensure that a security domain, i.e., an attestation endpoint, cannot spoof a report from another security domain.

 This claim MUST be present in a PSA attestation token.